MetaMask/faq/DEVELOPERS.md

 })
 ```

-see [ethereum wiki on "getNetwork" ] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3versionnetwork)
+See the [ethereum wiki on "getNetwork" ] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3versionnetwork)

 ### :squirrel: Account management and transaction signing is managed externally to the dapp

 Many Dapps have a built-in identity management solution as a fallback.
-When an Ethereum Browser environment has been detected,
-the user interface should reflect that the accounts are being managed externally.
+When an Ethereum Browser environment has been detected, the user interface should reflect that the accounts are being managed externally.

-see also [ethereum wiki on "accounts"] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethaccounts)
+Also see the [Ethereum wiki on "accounts"] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethaccounts)

 ### :raising_hand: Account List Reflects User Preference

-When a user selects an account in MetaMask, that silently becomes the `web3.eth.accounts[0]` in your JS context, the only member of the `web3.eth.accounts` array.
+When a user selects an account in MetaMask, that account silently becomes the `web3.eth.accounts[0]` in your JS context, the only member of the `web3.eth.accounts` array.

-The `web3.eth.defaultAccount` variable should be considered a dapp-provided variable for your own convenience, but should not be used as a data source of user intention.
+For your convenience, consider the `web3.eth.defaultAccount` variable a dapp-provided variable.
+However, it should not be used as a data source of user intention.

 ### :ear: Listening for Selected Account Changes